cosmic-lang/cosmic/README.md

 ```

 ## Memory Management
-In `Ruka` memory is stack allocated.
+In `Ruka` bindings are stack allocated by default.
 Memory can be allocated on the heap in two ways:
 - Garbage collection:
   - Using the built in function $new(typeid) returns a reference to memory managed by the gc
 - Manual management: